facebook/docusaurus/website/docs/migrating-from-v1-to-v2.md

 - `defaultVersionShown` - Versioning is not ported yet.
 You'd be unable to migration to Docusaurus 2 if you are using versioning.
 Stay tuned.
 - `disableHeaderTitle`
 - `disableTitleTagline`
-- `docsSideNavCollapsible` renamed to `sidebarCollapsible`, and this is turned on by default now. ???
+- `docsSideNavCollapsible` is available at `themeConfig.sidebarCollapsible`, and this is turned on by default now.
 - `facebookAppId`
 - `facebookComments`
 - `facebookPixelId`